peterchiriac/Precision_Agriculture_Advisory_Tool/README.md

 Future Enhancements

+•	Unified Recommendation Summary:
+To improve user experience, a future enhancement will focus on aggregating individual recommendations into a single, cohesive action plan.
+This unified recommendation will synthesise soil and weather insights, categorising actions based on priority (e.g., critical, advisory, or informational).
+By providing a clear summary, users will gain a comprehensive understanding of the most important steps to optimise crop management, ensuring a more practical and user-friendly tool.
 •	Add interactive data visualizations using Tableau or Matplotlib.
 •	Integrate a location API for displaying field names.
 •	Expand soil and weather parameters for more comprehensive recommendations.